defenseunicorns/uds-cli/design-docs/0002-uds-ui.md

 ### Scope and Requirements

-Allow users to launch UDS Runtime from uds-cli
+Allow users to launch UDS Runtime locally from uds-cli.
+When running UDS Runtime locally, api token authentication is required.
+This is implemented programmatically and is transparent to the user.

 ### Implementation Details